herbiebradley/herbiebradley.github.io/about.md

 comments: false
 ---

-I'm a Computer Science and Mathematics student at Keele University, interested in computer vision, generative models, deep learning, and much more.
+I'm an MSc student at Warwick University studying Data Analytics, interested in computer vision, generative models, deep learning, and much more.
-I'm currently working on my final undergraduate project, looking at ways to use generative adversarial networks on image translation tasks such as photo$\Leftrightarrow$painting, summer$\Leftrightarrow$winter, and horse$\Leftrightarrow$zebra.
+I recently finished my final undergraduate project, looking at ways to use generative adversarial networks on image translation tasks such as photo$\Leftrightarrow$painting, summer$\Leftrightarrow$winter, and horse$\Leftrightarrow$zebra.

 [See my CV][62521714] for more information.
 You can also follow me on [Twitter][80aa55fa], where I mostly retweet interesting tech news and research.